Last updated on

 To help users navigate your app, edit your README to add a brief (a few sentences) description explaining how to start the app and use it.

-Once that’s done, submit your code as a Git bundle on Moodle as explained in the unguided lab policies.
+Once that’s done, have one team member submit your code as a Git bundle on Moodle as explained in the unguided lab policies.